-(Left) Internal view of the protoDUNE-DP cryostat installed at the EHN1 area at CERN.
-(Right) Drawing of the WA105 detector with 36 PMTs placed at the bottom.
+(Left) Internal view of the protoDUNE-DP cryostat during the field cage installation at the EHN1 area at CERN.
+(Right) Drawing of the ProtoDUNE-DP detector with 36 PMTs placed at the bottom.

 (Left) Diagram of the WA105-3×1×1 m3 dual phase LAr TPC demonstrator.
 (Center) The WA105-3×1×1 m3 prototype being installed.
 (Right) PMTs installed at the bottom of the WA105-3×1×1 m3 cryostat.We also work on R&D for large scale cryogenic liquid detectors, participating in the AIDA-2020 European Project (Advanced European Infrastructures for Detectors and Accelerators), funded by the Horizon 2020 European Programme.

 CIEMAT contributions to WA105